This is the multi-page printable view of this section. Click here to print.

 - If the team feels like they can’t speak openly on honestly, they won’t.

-- Any issues with psychological safety must be addressed before any real progress can be made.
+- Any issues with psychological safety must be addressed before any real

 - Make them Regular